jakobzhao/geog4572/labs/lab03/readme.md

 >**Note:** If you feel a little confused about the style properties of a class, please try to change the property value to some extreme numbers, and then see the differences.
 For example, you can change the font-size from 15 to 100, and then see what has been changed.

-**Use `point to layer` option of `L.geoJson` to set the icon**
+**Use `point to layer` option of `L.geoJson.ajax` to set the icon**

-To set the icon for a GeoJSON, we need to create a layer from the GeoJSON (we can style it if it is a layer) by using the `pointToLayer` option of `L.geoJson`. `pointToLayer` runs a function when the GeoJSON is loaded that takes a feature and latitude and longitude and creates a marker at that latitude and longitude.
+To set icons in different color, we will use the `pointToLayer` option. `pointToLayer` runs a function when the geojson data is loaded.
+This option enables to process each feature, and return a `L.marker` object.

 ```js
 pointToLayer: function (feature, latlng) {